 Filer Sports Recreation Community Park And Pool in Filer, ID, is a Magic Valley splash that’s perfect for pickleball lovers!
 These two outdoor concrete courts with permanent nets, both in ‘Good’ condition, are open from 8:00 AM to 9:00 PM Sunday, Monday, and Friday, and 7:00 AM to 8:30 PM Tuesday-Thursday and Saturday, with lights for evening play.
 It’s free to play, with parking and restrooms available, making this Twin Falls County gem near the pool a convenient choice for players.
 Rain might drift in since there’s no cover, but a soft paddle will keep your game cool and enjoyable.
 The park setting with slides provides a relaxed atmosphere, with the nearby pool adding a fun element to your visit.
 Filer’s small-town charm adds a layer of warmth to your visit, with the surrounding area offering plenty of opportunities for outdoor activities after your game, such as taking a dip in the pool.
 The courts are well-maintained, ensuring a smooth surface that’s suitable for all skill levels, whether you’re a beginner or a seasoned player.
 Filer Sports Recreation Community Park is a popular spot for locals, offering a community feel where players often gather for friendly matches and social events.
 This spot is ideal for those who prefer a quieter setting within the city, allowing you to focus on your game and enjoy the simplicity of the sport.
 The free admission and easy access make it a budget-friendly option for anyone looking to play without any hassle.
 After your match, you can explore the nearby Filer area, with its local attractions and natural beauty, making it a great addition to a day out in the region.
 For more details on the park and other recreational opportunities in Filer, check out their site here.
 This two-court dip is a fantastic choice for a paddle session in [...]

-The Courts at Real Life in Post Falls, ID, is a community core that’s perfect for pickleball lovers!
-This Kootenai County gem features four indoor hardwood courts with permanent nets, all in ‘Excellent’ condition, open from 8:00 AM to 8:00 PM for $10.
-With lights, full cover, parking, restrooms, and ADA access, it’s a reliable spot for year-round pickleball fun.
-Located near the river, the facility offers a faith-based vibe with a gym twist, making it a unique destination for players in the area.
+MHPickleball in Nampa, ID, is a Treasure Valley twilight that’s perfect for pickleball lovers!
+This Canyon County gem features two indoor hardwood courts with permanent nets, all in ‘Excellent’ condition, open from 7:00 PM to 9:00 PM Sundays for $5.
+With lights, full cover, parking, restrooms, and ADA access, it’s a reliable spot for pickleball fun.
+Located near the Boise River, the facility offers a rec vibe with a Sunday spin, making it a unique destination for players in the area.
 The indoor setting ensures you can play rain or shine, providing a consistent space for your paddle sessions.
 The courts are designed for optimal performance, with a smooth surface that’s perfect for both casual games and serious matches.
-The Courts at Real Life is a hub for the local community, often hosting events and activities that bring people together to connect and enjoy various sports.
+MHPickleball is a hub for the local community, often hosting events and activities that bring people together to connect and enjoy various sports.
 The facility’s welcoming atmosphere is complemented by its commitment to player satisfaction, ensuring every visit is a positive one.
-The location near the river adds a touch of natural beauty to your visit, with the surrounding area offering plenty of opportunities for outdoor activities after your game, such as walking along the riverfront.
-The $10 fee is a small price to pay for the quality and amenities you’ll find here, making it a great value for any pickleball enthusiast.
+The location near the Boise River adds a touch of natural beauty to your visit, with the surrounding area offering plenty of opportunities for outdoor activities after your game, such as walking along the riverfront.
+The $5 fee is a small price to pay for the quality and amenities you’ll find here, making it a great value for any pickleball enthusiast.
 Whether you’re a beginner looking to learn the basics or a seasoned player aiming to refine your skills, this spot has the facilities and community to support your goals.
-After your game, you can explore the nearby Post Falls area, with its local attractions and natural beauty, making it a great addition to a day out in the region.
-For more information on court bookings, events, or other offerings, check out their site here.
-This four-court haven [...]
+After your match, you can explore the nearby Nampa area, with its local attractions and natural beauty, making it a great addition to a day out in the region.
+For more information on court bookings, events, or other offerings, check out the parks page here.
+This two-court night is a fantastic choice for a [...]